-The problem with having multiple chronic illnesses is that until I got my pain under control two years ago, all my downtime was dictated by chronic pain.
-Between 2001 and 2017, fibromyalgia, psoriatic arthritis, psoriasis, endometriosis, degenerative disc disease, and coccydynia decided when I would be active or when I was able to leave the house or bed.
+The problem with having multiple chronic illnesses is that a lot of our downtime is dictated by chronic pain.
+Fibromyalgia, psoriatic arthritis, and endometriosis dictate when I am active or when I can leave the house.

-I felt like I had no control of the time in between.
+There are times when they make me feel like I have no control over the time in between.

-I felt like all eyes were on me and that unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.
+It was like all eyes were on me, and unless I was completely unable to leave my bed, I would be judged for not pushing myself to catch up on everything that I had fallen behind on.

 The bad part about that way of thinking was that I wasn’t showing any love or consideration for myself.
-My life became a fulltime punishment.
-If I was in bed, I was being punished by my chronic illnesses.
+My life became a full-time punishment.
+If I was in bed, I was being punished for being chronically ill.

 Change of mind

-One important change was to give myself permission to take a day “off” from life.
-To do whatever I wanted, even if that meant doing nothing but binge shows on Netflix or Hulu all day.
+After a decade of punishing myself, it became clear that I needed to give myself permission to take a day “off.”
+To do whatever I wanted, even if that meant doing nothing but binge-shows on Netflix or Hulu all day.
 I had to love myself enough to not feel like everything I did was a punishment.

-A day of planned rest may not always rejuvenate me physically, but it sure does wonder for my mental state.
-Rest days allow me to clear my head, to breathe, to remember that I will be of no use if I continue to run myself into the ground.
+A day of planned rest may not always rejuvenate me physically, but it sure does wonders for my mental state.
+Rest days allow me to clear my head, breathe, and remember that I will be of no use if I continue to run myself into the ground.

 I love myself enough to schedule rest days.